pmb-7684/ST558_Project_3/data_channel_is_socmedAnalysis.md

 observation to the predictions and averaging it over all the given observations.

+We will be comparing our models based on minimum RMSE.

 ``` r
 # Some nomenclature things for sanity.